-Choosing your Christmas tree can be a tricky process, sometimes even more so when it’s an artificial Christmas tree – there’s so much to choose from and you want to be sure you’re going to enjoy it for years to come.
+Choosing your Christmas tree can be a tricky process, sometimes even more so when it is an artificial Christmas tree there's so much to choose from and you want to be sure you're going to enjoy it for years to come.
 Here, we have put together a handy guide to buying an artificial Christmas tree to make sure all your needs are met.

-Before you buy, here are some reasons that you should choose an artificial Christmas tree over a real tree:
+Before you buy, here are some reasons why you should choose an artificial Christmas tree over a real tree:

-• Hassle free – if you’re short on time then you can buy pre-lit or pre-decorated trees.
+- Hassle-free – if you’re short on time, you can buy pre-lit or pre-decorated trees.

 Before buying your artificial Christmas tree you need to know what space you have available to determine what style or size of tree you need.
 If you've used the spot for a tree before then you know roughly what size tree is needed to fill the space well, if it is the first time using this space for a tree ensure there is enough room for the tree to be away from walls and furniture.

 The width of your space is important to know as you need to determine whether you would need a slim tree or whether a normal or really bushy tree would be more suitable.
-For height we always recommend getting a tree taller than you so as not to be underwhelmed, however you must factor in the height or a star or angel going on top of the tree so that it doesn’t touch the ceiling.
+For height, we always recommend getting a tree taller than you so as not to be underwhelmed, however, you must factor in the height of a star or angel going on top of the tree so that it doesn't touch the ceiling.

 Types of Tree

 If you want to remain as close to the real thing as possible, a natural artificial Christmas tree is your best option.
 These trees come in a range of sizes and styles from slim to bushy.
-For a full looking tree look for a high tip count.
-For a realistic looking tree make sure you go for a tree made from a PE and PVC mix.
+For a full-looking tree, look for a high tip count.
+For a realist-clooking tree, make sure you go for a tree made from a PE and PVC mix.
 PVC branches are easy to shape but a tree with all PVC branches does not look as lifelike.
-PE branches are made from a real needle mould and look very realistic.
+PE branches are made from a real needle mould and look very realistic